efabless/caravel-sim-infrastructure/cocotb/README.md

-                        mails to send results to when results finish -seed SEED            run with specific seed -no_wave              disable dumping waves
+                        mails to send results to when results finish -seed SEED            run with specific seed -no_wave              disable dumping waves -sdf_setup            targeting setup violations by taking the sdf mamximum values
   -clk CLK              define the clock period in ns default defined at
                         design_info.yaml
-  -lint                 generate lint log -v must be used -macros MACROS [MACROS ...]
+  -lint                 generate lint log vcs must be used -macros MACROS [MACROS ...]
                         Add addtional verilog macros for the design -sim_path SIM_PATH    directory where simulation result directory "sim" would be created if None it would be created under cocotb folder
+  -quiet                Suppress output to the console
 ```
 <!-- end run a test include -->